rwoodr/chip8exp/README.md

 # Coding experiments in Chip-8

+This repository is a collection of my Octo coding experiments.
-I've been experimenting with Chip-8 and SCHIP using [Octo](https://johnearnest.github.io/Octo/index.html), a high-level assembler for the [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) virtual machine.
+[Octo](https://johnearnest.github.io/Octo/index.html) is a high-level assembler for the [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) virtual machine.
 Chip-8 is an interpreted programming language from 1977, written for CDP1802 based computers.
 Octo supports the original Chip-8 specifications as well as several expanded variants.
-This repository is a collection of my Octo coding experiments.
 &nbsp;
 &nbsp;